Two-Stage Penalized Regression Screening to Detect Biomarker-Treatment Interactions in Randomized Clinical Trials: Methods

-in probability, where $\hat{\delta}_{X_j}^0$ and $\hat{\beta}_{X_j \times T}$ are the maximum likelihood estimators for unknown parameters $\delta_{X_j}$ and $\beta_{X_j \times T}$ respectively without regularization (i.e. $\lambda_n = 0$). \end{theorem}
+in probability, where $\widehat{\delta}_{X_j}^0$ and $\widehat{\beta}_{X_j \times T}$ are the maximum likelihood estimators for unknown parameters $\delta_{X_j}$ and $\beta_{X_j \times T}$ respectively without regularization (i.e. $\lambda_n = 0$). \end{theorem}

 The proof is provided in the appendix.
-Previous works \citep{murcray2008gene, dai2012two} have demonstrated the stage 1 univariate marginal association screening tests are independent with the stage 2 one-biomarker-at-a-time interaction tests.
+Previous works \citep{dai2012two} have demonstrated that the stage 1 univariate marginal association screening tests are independent with the stage 2 one-biomarker-at-a-time interaction tests.
 Theorem~\ref{theorem1} extends this to show independence still holds when stage 1 tests are extended to a multivariate regression.
-Our proof relies on: 1) the inclusion of the treatment main effect in the multivariate regression of the form \eqref{eqn:ridgeScreening}; 2) an assumption of independence between the treatment assignment and biomarker values, which is valid in the context of a randomized clinical trial.
+Our proof relies on: 1) the inclusion of the treatment main effect in the multivariate regression of the form \eqref{eqn:ridgeScreening}; 2) an assumption of independence between the treatment assignment and biomarker values, which is valid in randomized clinical trials.
+The proof in \citet{dai2012two} for the univariate marginal association screening tests is more general; it does not depend on biomarker-environment independence and it also holds for generalized linear models.